vipinbihari/mdx_editor/docs/USER_GUIDE.md

 The application allows you to overlay date stamps onto your images with professional styling:

-1. Go to the Images tab
+1. Navigate to the Images tab in the post editor
-2. Click "Stamp Date" on the image you want to add a date to
+2. Find the image you want to date stamp
+3. Click the "Stamp Date" button under the image
-3. A date stamping interface will appear below the selected image
+4. A date input field will appear where you can modify the date if needed (format: DD/MM/YYYY)
-4. Enter your desired date in DD/MM/YYYY format (e.g., "07/06/2025")
 5. The date input field is pre-populated with today's date for convenience
 6. Click the "Stamp Date" button
 7. The system will overlay the date onto the top-right corner of your image with a semi-transparent background
-8. The original image will be replaced with the date-stamped version
+8. The date-stamped image automatically refreshes in place - no manual page refresh needed
+9. Other images remain unaffected while only the stamped image updates

 **Date Stamp Features:**
 - **Responsive Design**: Font size and spacing automatically adjust based on image dimensions (32-48px range)